:: Subscribe to our newsletter

 All the inputs for backtesting including the strategies are entered using this worksheet.
 A strategy is basically a set of conditions or rules which you will buy in a stock or sell a stock.
 For example, you may want to execute a strategy to go Long (purchase stocks) if the 12 days moving average of the price crosses above the 24 days moving average.
 This worksheet works together with the technical indicators and price data in the "AnalysisOutput" worksheet.
 Hence the moving average technical indicators have to be generated in order to have a trading strategy based on moving average.

-The first input in this worksheet as shown in the diagram below is whether to "Exit All Trades at the End of the Back Testing Session".
-The following scenario where the conditions for purchasing a stock has occurred and the Backtesting Expert entered a Long (or Short) trade.
-However the time frame is too short and has ended before the trade can meet the exit conditions.
-This results in some trades not being exited when the backtesting session ends.
-This option if set to "Y" forces all trades to be exited at the end of the backtesting session.
-Otherwise, the trades will be left opened at the end of the backtesting session.
+The first input required in this worksheet (as shown in the diagram below) is to specify whether to “Exit All Trades at the End of the Back Testing Session”.
+Imagine the scenario where conditions for purchasing a stock has occurred and the Backtesting Expert entered a Long (or Short) trade.
+However the time frame is too short and has ended before the trade can meet the exit conditions, resulting in some trades not exited when the backtesting session ends.
+You can set this to “Y” to force all trades to be exited at the end of the backtesting session.
+Else, the trades will be left opened when backtesting session ends.

 Strategies